quentinsteinke/image_type_converter/README.md

 ## Setup
 * Put the python script ina folder with a subfolder called "convert"
 * Any .png file put in the "convert" folder will be converted once you run the python file

+## To-Do
+* Ability to choose between .jpg and .png conversion